NilsEckelt/gh-pages/_posts/2014-10-31-You can draw.md

 title: You can draw, even if you don't know it yet
 layout: post
 published: true
+description: I truely believe that every single one can draw.
+Just do it.
 ---

 Drawing is a skill, not a talent.
 Artists try to express themselves through art.
 I'm an illustrator and try to make two-dimensional representations of real world objects.
 The only art in here is the level of abstraction.
 Drawing is in us completely naturally.
 It is like playing, whistling or humming, we just do it.
 The more we do, the better we get.
 Do what you like.